Katharine McPhee Displays Beautiful Body In Tight Yellow Dress From ‘American Idol’ Days

-Katharine McPhee showed off her fine form in a tight yellow dress, a throwback from her days as a contestant on American Idol to Instagram.
-The singer and wife of David Foster showed that she can still comfortably fit into the garment in a new social media share.
+Katharine McPhee showed off her fine form in a tight yellow dress, a throwback from her days as a contestant on American Idol.
+The singer and wife of David Foster showed that she can still comfortably fit into the garment in a new Instagram post.

-Katharine, 36, posted the photo, taken as she and her composer husband, 70, hunker down and self-quarantine in their home during the worldwide coronavirus pandemic.
+Katharine, 36, posted the photo as she and her composer husband, 70, self-quarantine in their home during the worldwide coronavirus pandemic.

-She shared not only a current post of her wearing the sassy dress, but a past share taken during the fifth season of American Idol where she wore the garment for a performance of the Whitney Houston classic “I Have Nothing.”
+She shared not only a current photo of her wearing the sassy dress but also a past one taken during the fifth season of American Idol when she performed the Whitney Houston classic “I Have Nothing.”

-The dress caused a sensation with its upper thigh slit and low-cut front with a button detailing.
-For the performance 14 years earlier, Katharine wore her hair in a mane of curls that fell over her shoulders and down her back.
-She paired that with oversized hoop earrings and two gold bangle bracelets.
+The dress caused a sensation with its upper thigh slit and low-cut front with button detailing.
+For the performance 14 years ago, Katharine wore her hair in a mane of curls that fell over her shoulders and down her back.
+She also wore oversized hoop earrings and two gold bangle bracelets.

-Today, Katharine went for a more simple approach as she paraded in the memorable outfit for her husband who likely took the image.
+Today, Katharine went for a more simple approach as she paraded in the memorable outfit for her husband, who likely took the image.

 The former Broadway star’s hair is now cut short and blown out straight.
-She is wearing a thin, drop necklace with the dress and no other jewelry other than her engagement ring and wedding band from her husband.
+She is wearing a thin, drop necklace with the dress and no other jewelry except for the engagement ring and wedding band from her husband.

-Fourteen years ago, Katharine’s performance was considered poor by then-show judges Randy Jackson, Paula Abdul, and Simon Cowell.
+Fourteen years ago, Katharine’s performance was considered poor by show judges Randy Jackson, Paula Abdul, and Simon Cowell.
 In a YouTube video of the performance, Randy and Paula thought the song did not suit Katharine and Simon accused the up-and-coming performer of trying to be like the legendary female singer.

 Katharine would eventually come in second place to Season 5 winner Taylor Hicks.